Skip to content

 • randomAssignCondition(conditionObject): Randomly assigns a condition based on the provided condition object.
 Supports weighted randomization.

-• sampleWithReplacement(array, sampleSize, weights = undefined): Samples items from an array with replacement.
+• sampleWithReplacement(array, n, weights): Sample elements from an array with replacement.

-• sampleWithoutReplacement(array, sampleSize): Samples items from an array without replacement.
+• sampleWithoutReplacement(array, n): Sample elements from an array without replacement.

-• faker: Accesses faker distributions for generating random data.
+• faker: Collection of faker distributions for generating random data.

 Logging and Debugging